jkaewprateep/lessonfrom_Applied_Text_Mining_in_Python/README.md

 sorted(count_partofs.most_common(5), key=lambda x: x[1], reverse=True);             # 🧸💬 Display top 5 frequent used part of speech found in the sentences from the document example.
 ```

+## 🦤💬 NLTK n-grams, unigrams, bigrams, Jaccard distance, and explain of how you find the most matching word or next phase character for sentence and word approximation.
+🧸💬 Does someone try to use neuron network's Dense layer to quickly learning of word simialrity⁉️  </br>
+🧸💬 All are prediction values and we do not need to compare a different set of inputs for the current velocity, how is the faster way to have an evaluation from this approach ⁉️  </br>